njustesen/botbowl/README.md

   * Kick-off table enabled/disabled
   * Which scatter dice to use
   * ...
 * Premade formations to ease the setup phase.
-Custom made fomrations can easily be implemented.
+Custom made formations can easily be implemented.
 * Games can be saved and loaded

 ## Plans for Future Releases